Knowing the Risks Can Help

 Reproductive History

 Once you hit the ages where you experience periods and menopause, this increases your breast cancer risk.
-If you started periods early, before the age of 12, and went through the menopause late, after 55, then you will have been exposed to estrogen and progesterone for a longer time span, which puts you at a greater risk for developing breast cancer.
+If you started periods early, before the age of 12, and went through menopause late, after 55, then you will have been exposed to estrogen and progesterone for a longer period, which puts you at a greater risk for developing breast cancer.
 If you had your first baby over 30, or have never given birth, then you are at a slightly higher risk too.

 Ethnicity

 In the U.S., the chances of getting breast cancer are much less if you are Hispanic.
-The statistics demonstrated on Susan Komen’s website show that the lifetime risk of a breast cancer diagnosis is 13% for Caucasian women, 12% for African American and African Canadians, and only 10% for Hispanics.
+The statistics demonstrated on Susan Komen’s website show that the lifetime risk of a breast cancer diagnosis is 13% for Caucasian women, 12% for African Americans and African Canadians, and only 10% for Hispanics.

 However, these differences are mostly attributed to the different populations’ likelihood of experiencing the other risk factors above.
 For example, Hispanic ladies are more likely to have children at a younger age, thus putting them at a lower risk.